 Slice Literary’s fifth annual writers' conference will take place on September 12 and 13 in downtown Brooklyn.
 Our panels and workshops will cover topics from the craft of writing (plotting, dialogue, characterization, poetry, and more) to the business of writing (pitch letters, landing a book deal, and beyond).
 Top editors, agents, and authors will discuss crucial steps to help launch a writer's career.
 But a book deal is just the beginning of a writer's professional journey.
 We invite leading professionals to offer trade secrets about how they transform a great story into a bestselling book (and what writers can do to help them get there).

 Where: St. Francis College, 182 Remsen Street, Brooklyn, NY

 When: 10am – 5:00pm, September 12 + 13, 2015

 Who: Click here for the list of stellar agents, editors, authors, and publishing professions who took part in the conference last year.

 - Panels -- Standard enrollment includes access to panels throughout the weekend.
 Click here to view the panel schedule.

-- Query Letter Boot Camp -- Join literary agent Kate McKean for a 90-minute workshop that will (kindly) kick your query letter into shape.
+- Query Letter Boot Camp -- Literary agents Kate McKean and Michelle Brower will each host a 90-minute workshop that will (kindly) kick your query letter into shape.
 Attendees receive written line edits on their query letter and several will be workshopped in class.
 Click here for details and applications.